cloud-neutral-toolkit/rag-server.svc.plus/docs/xray-single-port-multi-user.md

 ## Background

 The XControl platform manages access to an Xray proxy node that exposes a single inbound port while supporting multiple end users.
-Xray allows sharing the same inbound by enumerating client credentials under `inbounds.settings.clients`.
+Xray allows sharing the same outbound tunnel by enumerating client credentials under `outbounds[].settings.vnext[].users[]`.
 Each client entry contains a UUID (`id`) and an optional label (`email`).
 Keeping the Xray configuration aligned with the account database requires an automated synchronization mechanism.

 ## Goals